stonemjs/docs/src/docs/essentials/cookies.md

 These are passed when creating or setting cookies, just like in standard HTTP cookies.

-Stone.js ensures you interact with cookies in a **typed, structured, and secure** way — no brittle string parsing or manual cookie headers needed.
+Stone.js ensures you interact with cookies in a **typed, structured, and secure** way, no brittle string parsing or manual cookie headers needed.

 ## Using Cookies

 Stone.js abstracts away all cookie handling differences between Node.js and the browser, so you can write your code once and deploy it anywhere.
-Behind the scenes, cookies behave slightly differently depending on the environment — but you almost never have to care.
+Behind the scenes, cookies behave slightly differently depending on the environment, but you almost never have to care.

 ### Reading Cookies